ansible-collections/netapp.ontap/README.md

 ## 21.14.0

 ### New Options
+  - na_ontap_aggregate - new option `encryption` to enable encryption with ZAPI.
   - na_ontap_restit - new option `wait_for_completion` to support asynchronous operations and wait for job completion.
   - na_ontap_volume_efficiency - new option `storage_efficiency_mode` for AFF only with 9.10.1 or later.